| Crowd | Discount |

 Alkaline.
 But not for everything.

-The Koch-Chemie Green Star Universal Cleaner has workshop DNA — not the right chemistry for delicate interior or coating surfaces.
+The Koch-Chemie Green Star Universal Cleaner has workshop DNA — it's not the right chemistry for delicate interior or coating surfaces.

 Green Star, Gs9 or Mzr.
-Your Decision Tree.
+Your decision tree.

 Frequently Asked Questions about Koch-Chemie Green Star Universal Cleaner